Lupin the 3rd: The Mystery of Mamo: Reception

 Manga Mania reviewer Peter Lyle described the film as "a convoluted tale that plays like the adventures of James Bond, Don Juan and Charlie Chaplin all rolled into one" with "plenty of wry humour and slapstick".
 Lyle additionally praised the animated effects and supporting characters.
 In summary he felt that Mamo was "a healthy dose of fun".

 In his review for Mania.com, Chris Beverdige enjoyed the movie despite having previously disliked it on a previous viewing several years before.
 He attributes this to being more familiar with the characters through other entries in the Lupin III franchise.
 However, he criticised the final third of the movie for its science fiction elements, which he felt were inferior to the action and character-driven elements of the first two thirds.
 This criticism was shared in another review for Mania.com by John Erini, except that he believed that the film became unwatchable due to the development of the Mamo character.

 Rob Lineberger, writing for DVD Verdict, also agrees with the criticism of the final third, and despite repeated viewings, felt no closer to understanding the events.
-Additionally, he criticised the "lack of cohesion" and "unbroken string of jump cuts and deux ex machinas" throughout the film.
+Additionally, he criticised the "lack of cohesion" and "unbroken string of jump cuts and deus ex machinas" throughout the film.
 Reflecting on the positives of the film, Lineberger highlights the characters of Jigen, Goemon and Fujiko as being more interesting than either Lupin or Mamo.
 He also credits the movie for tackling interesting concepts such as cloning, personal identity, love and honour, despite the way they are presented.
 In summary, he suggests that Lupin fans will find a more ambitious story in this film than the television episodes if they can accept some flaws.
 He recommends people who are not Lupin fans to watch The Castle of Cagliostro instead.

 Darius Washington of The Fandom Post reviewed the Discotek edition of Mamo.
 He described the structure of the film's story as "haphazard" and "a bit hard to get into", while praising the collection of "educational" extras and different English dubs on Discotek's release.
 In conclusion, Washington felt that "the film itself is decent", but is more suited for learning about anime history than for entertainment value.
 He gave the film content a "B" rating and the extras an "A+" rating.